IyaadDev/Blu/README.md

-# Blu
+# Cambridge Copilot
-Blu Docs
+CC Docs

 ## Introduction
-The Blu API has many features which will be described later, such as:
+The Cambridge Copilot API has many features which will be described later, such as:
 - Text completion
 - Talking to AI